mraghavan/synthetic-census/README.md

 https://github.com/mraghavan/synthetic-census/blob/098f944d6b803be40c82daa48f4655ee1826968e/shard_generation.sh

+Change the partition parameter to one that is valid for your cluster.
 Make sure you change `out_files` to a directory where you want text logs to go (and make sure that directory exists).
 You may also need to load appropriate python modules (including `gurobipy`).
 Depending on the size of the state, you may need to modify the resources allocated to each job (increase compute time, memory, etc.).